coostdocs/codoc/content/en/co/net/rpc.md

 void call(const Json& req, Json& res);
 ```

-- Perform a RPC request, it must be called in the coroutine.
+- Perform a RPC request, it must be called in coroutine.
 - The parameter `req` must contain the `"api"` field, its value is generally in the form of `"service.method"`.
-- The parameter `res` is the response result of the RPC request.
+- The parameter `res` is the response of the RPC request.
 - If the RPC request is not sent, or no response from the server is received, res will not be filled.
 - This method checks the connection status before sending the RPC request, and establishes the connection first if it is not connected.